Welcome to the Local Governing Body (LGB) section.

-I am also a Trustee of The Hoddesdon School Trust, serving on several committees including Education, Risk and Audit, and Personnel and Pay.
+I am also Vice Chair of the Board of Trustees of The Hoddesdon School Trust, serving on several committees including Education, Risk and Audit, and Personnel and Pay.

 I am a retired civil servant after almost 40 years service working on major infrastructure projects in and around London.
 I was awarded the Order of British Empire Medal in the 2018 Queen's New Year Honours, for work in the community and the environment.

 Both of my children, now adults, attended Cranbourne from nursery through to year 6, giving them an excellent start to their secondary education at John Warner.
 I still get a great buzz from being part of the school team, seeing children reach their fullest potential as young people in our community.

 I became a Parent governor in December 2013.
 My daughter has now moved on from Cranbourne to John Warner.

 I am link governor for the Sports Premium and staff training.
 I have worked in education for over 8 years as a research professional and also as a coach.
 As a governor, I am keen in all aspects of learning together with foreign languages that will help children enjoy their education and will help them progress further.

 I have been a Parent Governor at Cranbourne since November 2018 and have one child in year 6 and one in year 1.